 Typically, bar managers are salaried.
 They get paid a set amount per year and are not eligible for overtime.

 However, some bar managers are hourly.
 That’s because they’re bartenders who have been promoted to part-time bar managers.
-On their bartending shifts they’ll usually make minimum wage plus tips.
-And on their bar manager shifts they’ll make a more competitive hourly wage.
+On their bartending shifts they still have to do their bartender duties and usually make minimum wage plus tips.
+If you're lucky they can eventually come up with bartender interview questions and hire bar staff to cover the bartending.
+On their bar manager shifts they’ll make a more competitive hourly wage.
 One that aligns with what salaried bar managers make and get no tips.